PelionIoT/pelion-quick-start-web-app/docs/migration_guide.md

 For example, you may be able to expose additional resource values, and then modify your web application parameters in order to observe those new resources and add them to the app database.
 The Pelion Device Management Client Lite documentation describes how to manage resources in more detail.

-#### Explore additional APIs
+### Explore additional APIs

-There are a number of different APIs which cover different aspects of device managementy:
+There are a number of different APIs which cover different aspects of device management:

 * Device Directory API: Stores device information and lets you manage devices.
 * Update Service API: Manages device firmware updates.